-- Effort in each form group for each subject. - Achievement in each form group for each subject. - An overall excellence award for each subject at each year level.
+- Effort for each subject.

+- Achievement for each subject.

+- An overall excellence award for each subject at each year level.

-There are also many special awards for sport, community service, and participation in various competitions and programs taking place during the school year.
+There are also many special awards for sport, community service, and participation in variou competitions and programs taking place during the school year.
 An invitation is extended to all members of the school community to attend on this day to celebrate the achievements and efforts of our students throughout the year.